Kachikau Primary School Disability Unit

 By providing learners with disabilities access to assessments, we are empowering and equipping these learners.
 Allowing them to graduate and further their education enables continuity of education development which will improve their chances of finding employment opportunities.

-An improved graduation and pass rate allows for more learners to be enrolled at the disability unit, which increases access to quality education and learning facilities to other learners with disability in the community.
+An improved graduation and pass rate allows for more learners to be enrolled on the disability unit, which increases access to quality education and learning facilities to other learners with disability in the community